 This beautiful technique, sometimes known as ‘painting with a needle’, uses a number of colours in cotton or silk threads, skilfully blended together to create the natural appearance of a flower, fruit, plant or animal.

 Stumpwork, also known as raised embroidery uses an array of different materials and embroidery techniques to tell a contemporary story in stitch using three dimensional elements.
+Designs can be varied and imaginative, offering scope for a high degree of creativity.

 The term apples to a variety of techniques ranging from the bold stitches of Mountmellick and Hardanger to the delicate work of Ayrshire and Fine White embroidery.
 Traditionally worked with white thread on white fabric and used for bridal and christening wear and ecclesiastical embroidery.
 Whitework techniques adapt well to contemporary designs and the introduction of colour.